bcgov/digital-toolkit/_guides/corporate-enablers/introduction.md

 * leveraging great government consulting services that help us work effectively
 * good guidance on the use of cloud computing

 This list suggests many kinds of "good work" that can - and should - be shared, across government.
 Referring to these as "corporate enablers" at this time, they will provide consistency in approach, consistency in building, operating, and delivering services digitally.
-With a [common set of resources]({{ site.baseurl }}/practices/07-use-common-solutions/) - consulting, procedural, strategic, technical, workshop, - and a set of infrastructure that can be taken for granted, government will reduce risk, reduce cost, and increase consistency, while meeting the expectations of "digital" for citizens of British Columbia.
+With a [common set of resources]({{ site.baseurl }}/practices/07-use-common-solutions/) - consulting, procedural, strategic, technical, workshop - and a set of infrastructure that can be taken for granted, government will reduce risk, reduce cost, and increase consistency, while meeting the expectations of "digital" for citizens of British Columbia.

 This first iteration, an initial collection, of corporate enablers, has been gathered into the following categories, and will change: